Anatomy of the back: spine and back muscles

 The vertebral column (spine) is the bony core of the back.
 It is formed by a chain of 33 interconnected vertebrae and their intervening joints.
 It forms the axial skeleton together with the skull and rib cage.
 Numerous muscles, ligaments and tendons support the spine, providing it with flexibility and a great range of motion.

 The vertebral column is formed by a series of vertically aligned vertebrae.
 Vertebral alignment produces 4 curvatures of the vertebral column; cervical lordosis, thoracic kyphosis, lumbar lordosis and sacral kyphosis.
-Lordoses are concave anteriorly, while kyphoses are concave posteriorly.
+Lordoses are concave posteriorly, while kyphoses are concave anteriorly.
 Located centrally within the vertebral column is the vertebral foramen (spinal canal), through which the spinal cord passes.

 Vertebrae are the structural constituents of the spine.
 There are 33 vertebrae in total; seven cervical vertebrae in the neck, twelve thoracic vertebrae in the torso and five lumbar vertebrae in the lower back.
 Five sacral and 3-5 coccygeal vertebrae are fused into the sacrum and coccyx bones, respectively.

 Each typical vertebra consists of a body, an arch and three processes that stem from the arch (spinous, transverse and articular).
 The vertebral body is the main weight bearing structure of the spine, while the arch and processes provide numerous muscle and ligament attachment points.
 The arch is connected to the body by bony pedicles, together these structures bound the vertebral foramen.
 The superior and inferior margins of each pedicle are convex toward its midline, forming superior and inferior vertebral notches.
 Notches of adjacent vertebrae bound the intervertebral foramen, providing an outlet for the spinal nerves and vessels.